Imaginary-Horizons-Productions/Prophets-of-the-Labyrinth/wiki/Gear-Variants.md

 - Pistol (Unaligned)

 ### Evasive
-Adds Evade to the user
+Adds Evasion to the user

 **Available on**
 - all Barriers (Wind)